mikkohei13/havistin2/readme.md

 Tools to view and manage biodiversity data and Finnish bird atlas.

-Uses Python, Flask, Docker & Docker-Compose and Chart.js, and is deployed with Google Cloud Run.
+Uses Python, Flask, Redis (for caching), MongoDB (for weather data), Chart.js, Docker & Docker-Compose, and is deployed with Google Cloud Run.

 # Setup